 ‘And I can guarantee you, having read enough interviews about this, that these questions aren’t mentioned with men.’

 The 37-year-old – who stars in the upcoming film American Woman – went on to talk about how she became the focus of media attention in the early days of her career, particularly during her relationship with actor Jude Law.

 ‘Somebody who has been as scrutinised as I was, of course, privacy is going to be something you know how to be protective about, and with a good reason,’ she added.

-Sienna Miller was honoured at the Deauville Film Festival on Wednesday night, taking the festival's talent award for her role in the indie drama American Woman.
+Miller was recently honoured at the Deauville Film Festival on Wednesday night, taking the festival's talent award for her role in the indie drama.

 The actress said this film is already the “one she is most proud of," and that despite being a movie star for over a decade, American Woman feels like her first leading role.

 Miller's acting resume features high-profile roles in box office films such as Foxcatcher and American Sniper but has always played the wife or girlfriend of the male hero throughout.
 Even in the star-making Factory Girl, her Edie Sedgwick was an adjunct to Andy Warhol.